EmielZuurbier/Meteor/Readme.md

 - See who is there
 - Check in to the places you go to
 - Rate your locations
+- Get information about the suggested locations

 ### Future features
+- Route to location
 - Suggest places to friends trough PM's
+- Get suggestions from friends
+- Add photo's
 - Add new places
+- Edit places
 - Activity feed from friends